ai for designersMay 29, 20269 min read

 The shift Opus 4.8 unlocks for design

-Opus 4.8 is the first release where the model can hold the entire context of a design decision, and that changes which parts of the job are worth handing over.
+A million-token window lets the model hold the entire context of a design decision, and Opus 4.8 pairs that with the speed and consistency to actually work in it.
+Together they change which parts of the job are worth handing over.

 The system-level work, the translation work, the synthesis work, all of it gets better when the model stops working from a sampled slice and starts working from the whole.
 Not smarter reasoning in a vacuum, but reasoning grounded in the full design context you actually work with, from your Figma library to your brand book.